iansprice/django-model-changes-py3/README.rst

 PYTHON 3 FORK OF `django-model-changes <https://github.com/kajic/django-model-changes/>`_.

+I'm looking for someone(s) to take over maintenance of this package.
+Please get in contact if you have any interest!

 *django-model-changes* allows you to track the state and changes of a model instance:

 Quick start